Bitter lessons in compute and cleverness

 Career version:

-…a lot of the good ideas that did not require massive compute budget have already been published by smart people who did not have GPUs, so we need to leverage our technological advantage relative to them if we want to get cited.
+…a lot of the good ideas that did not require a massive compute budget have already been published by smart people who did not have GPUs, so we need to leverage our technological advantage relative to those ancestors if we want to get cited.

 Hooker.
 2020.
 The Hardware Lottery.” arXiv:2009.06489 [Cs].